babel/website/docs/plugin-transform-typescript.md

   Babel doesn't support targeting a specific version of the language, but you can choose which engines you want to target using [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env).
   If you prefer, you can enable [individual plugins](https://babeljs.io/docs/en/plugins) for every ECMAScript feature.
 - `--useDefineForClassFields`
-  You can use the `onlyRemoveTypeImports` option to replicate this behavior.
+  You can use the [`setPublicClassFields`](https://babeljs.io/docs/assumptions#setpublicclassfields) assumption to replicate this behavior.
 - `--watch`, `-w`
   When using `@babel/cli`, you can specify the [`--watch` option](https://babeljs.io/docs/en/babel-cli#compile-files).